testthedocs/redactor/docs/tests.rst

 Line Length
 ===========

-- Checks length of lines, around 100 words
+- Checks length of lines, around 100 words, done by :doc:`testrunner/rd-coala`

 Article Length
 ==============

-- Checks the length of articles, to make sure there are not too long
+- Checks the length of articles, to make sure there are not too long, done by :doc:`testrunner/rd-coala`

 reST Lint
 =========